-My main research focus is on the socio-psychological aspects of dress.
+My main research focus is on the socio-psychological aspects of dress and consumer studies.
 I also do research in the scholarship of teaching and learning.

 One of my overarching interests is concerned with how dress and dress-related concerns manifest themselves online.
 The virtual world has become just as much a part of life as the physical world.
 Dress in the online world is a fairly new area of academic study, and much of my work to date has been exploratory.